JackScottAU/Amethyst/Docs/Notes.md

 Then argb64 and rgb30 are also useful

 And rgb15 with top bit for opacity (if zero, pixel is transparent)

-## Booting - x86_32

-Booting is always done via multiboot.
-This gives us several options:

-- Using GRUB on hard disk.
-- Using GRUB on CD-ROM.
-- Loading via iPXE either using CD-ROM or Network card ROM image.

 ## Video Cards